We are currently closed for the winter season

-The Burden Iron Works was an iron works and industrial complex on the Hudson River and Wynantskill Creek in Troy, New York.
-It once housed the Burden Water Wheel, the most powerful vertical water wheel in history.
+The Burden Iron Works was an iron foundry and industrial complex along the Hudson River and Wynantskill Creek in Troy, New York.
+The area known as the Upper Works once housed the Burden Water Wheel, the most powerful vertical water wheel in history.
 It is widely believed that George Washington Gale Ferris Jr., inventor of the Ferris wheel, had occasion to observe the wheel while a student at Rensselaer Polytechnic Institute.
 The iron works site was listed on the National Register of Historic Places as an archaeological site in 1977.
-The Burden Ironworks Office Building was previously listed in 1972.
-READ MORE HERE
+The Lower Works site, the later operations dependent on steam power, includes the Gilded Age Burden Ironworks Office Building.
+The office building was listed on the National Register in 1972.

 The Burden Iron Works Museum, South Troy, NY